-Students in all grades take a minimum of 21 credits each year.
+Students in all grades take a minimum of 21 credits each year, including at least 7 credits per trimester.
 Students must earn 3 credits in English each year in attendance, even if repeating a grade in which English has previously been taken.
 Students must attend classes full-time at Forman during their senior year in order to graduate and earn a Forman School diploma.